pinobatch/hello-world/Xubuntu_setup.md

 GBC emulation is progressing (to put it nicely) but is good enough for game logic if your device can't run Wine or proprietary software.
-Even if your distribution has outdated mGBA, if your `sources.list` has source URIs, you can use `sudo apt build-dep mgba-qt` to grab build prerequisites.
+Even if your distribution has outdated mGBA, if your `sources.list` has source URIs, you can use `sudo apt build-dep mgba` to grab build prerequisites.
 (Debian appears to provide source URIs by default; Ubuntu doesn't.)
 If not, use the dependencies listed at [Debian source package mgba].
 These ended up using 225 MB of space.

     # TODO: Get source URIs in sources.list
-    sudo apt build-dep mgba-qt
+    sudo apt build-dep mgba
     # or
     sudo apt install cmake debhelper desktop-file-utils libavcodec-dev \
       libavformat-dev libavresample-dev libavutil-dev libedit-dev \